-After choosing your PAT, you can register your child for the youth club appropriate for his/her age.
+After choosing your PAT, you can register your child for the kids club appropriate for his/her age.

-You may also note special needs or dietary restrictions for your child here.
+You may also note special needs or dietary restrictions for your child in this section.

-Additionally, you will need to choose who your child is permitted to disembark with.
+Additionally, you will need to choose who your child is permitted to disembark the cruise ship with.